xcore/sw_gpio_examples/doc/programming.rst

    :start-after: //::ADC Config Start
    :end-before: //::ADC Config End

 The select statement in the app_handler API selects either I/O events to check for any valid button presses or uses channel events to detect any commands from web page requests.
-Valid web page commands include set or reset LEDs and check button press state since last check request.
+Valid web page commands are either to set or reset LEDs and check button press state since last check request.

-Whenever there is a change in values of the button ports, a flag is used to kick start a timer for debounce interval, and port value is sampled used to identify which button is pressed.
-The code is as shown below:
+Whenever there is a change in values of the button ports, a flag is used to kick start a timer for debounce interval, and port value is sampled to identify which button is pressed.
+The code is as shown below

 .. literalinclude:: app_sk_gpio_eth_combo_demo/src/app_handler.xc
    :start-after: //::Button Scan Start
    :end-before: //::Button Scan End

-Button check statuses are reset immediately after web page request to check for respective button status.
+Button check statuses are reset immediately after the web page request to check for respective button status.
 The code is as shown below:

 .. literalinclude:: app_sk_gpio_eth_combo_demo/src/app_handler.xc
    :start-after: //::Button Reset Start
    :end-before: //::Button Reset End